Nissan Altima: Facelift

-For the 2013 model year (Generation 5), the 3.5 SR trim level was dropped completely for the coupe, meaning that for this particular model year, only the sedan was available with a 3.5 L V6, and 2013 is the last model year for the Altima Coupe, while the sedan gets redesigned for the 2013 model year and continues production for future model years.
+In 2012 for the 2013 model year (Generation 5), the 3.5 SR trim level was dropped completely for the coupe, meaning that for this particular model year, only the sedan was available with a 3.5 L V6, and 2013 is the final model year for the Altima Coupe, while the sedan gets redesigned for the 2013 model year and continues production for future model years.
 This model year also included the first, standard equipped, NASA-inspired "zero gravity" front row seating.
 These seats use research from the U.S. space and aeronautics agency to reduce muscle fatigue in drivers.
 Zero Gravity seating is now available in the 2015 and 2016 Rogue, 2015 Altima, 2015 Murano, 2016 Maxima, and 2016 Titan.

 Hybrid

-The Altima Hybrid was Nissan's first hybrid car, first introduced in February 2007 and discontinued in the 2011 model year.
+The Altima Hybrid was Nissan's first hybrid car, first introduced in February 2007 and discontinued in 2011 for the 2011 model year.
 In the U.S. it was only available in 10 states that followed California's strict energy laws (California, Oregon, Connecticut, Maine, Maryland, Massachusetts, New Jersey, New York, Rhode Island, and Vermont), and was also available in Canada.
 Its hybrid-drive system was licensed from Toyota's hybrid technology; the company asserted that subsequent hybrid models would be based on hybrid technology developed in-house.
 Up to 40,000 per year were to be built at Nissan's Smyrna plant.
 The Altima Hybrid was also used as a regular taxi vehicle and as a police cruiser with the New York City Police Department until it was discontinued.

 The Hybrid featured a 2.5 L QR25DE engine producing 158 hp and 162 lbft of torque, and CVT.
-The electric motor/generator put out an additional 40 horsepower putting out max power of 198 hp, and 199 lbft.
+The electric motor/generator put out an additional 40-horsepower putting out max power of 198 hp, and 199 lbft.
 Its fuel efficiency was 6.7 L/100 km city and 7.1 L/100 km highway, based on revised EPA measures for fuel economy ratings.
-After the 2011 model year Nissan discontinued the Altima Hybrid due to poor sales.
+After the 2011 model year, Nissan discontinued the Altima Hybrid due to poor sales.

 Features on the Hybrid were identical to that of the gasoline-only 2.5 S trim, and additional packages were also available, including a package that added leather-trimmed seating surfaces.
 The Hybrid also included the aluminum-alloy wheels that were otherwise optional on the 2.5 S.